tg117official/azure_tg117_de_free/03_azure-iam-rbac-policy-billing-hands-on-guide.md

 ---

-## Understand Billing Profile and Invoice Section
+## Step 12: Understand Billing Profile and Invoice Section

 Go to: